shrayasr/talks/2015/apr/chennaipy/imap/thoughts.md

 Lets work on some cases together

-### I want to check the count of emails in my inbox every 10 minutes
+### I want to check the count of emails in my inbox

     import imaplib
     client = IMAP4_SSL("imap.gmail.com", "993")